Richard Dunne: Aston Villa

-On 21 November 2010, he started and played the full 90 minutes alongside Ciaran Clark against Blackburn Rovers in a 2–0 defeat at Ewood Park.
 On 11 December 2010, Dunne was dropped from the team and replaced by Carlos Cuéllar.
 Dunne was recalled to the starting line up in the away game against Chelsea at Stamford Bridge which Villa ended up drawing 3–3.
-On 1 February 2011, he started and completed the full 90 minutes alongside James Collins in the Premier League game with Manchester United at Old Trafford in a 3–1 defeat.

 On 18 March 2011, Dunne and Collins were fined a total of £200,000 – two weeks' wages each – by Villa for a drunken confrontation with club staff during a team-bonding exercise.

 At the end of the 2010–11 season, Dunne made 35 appearances in all competitions for Villa.

-Ahead of the 2011–12 season, new manager Alex McLeish has said because of his aerial ability and such good awareness on the ball he will be an automatic first choice at the back.
+Ahead of the 2011–12 season, new manager Alex McLeish said because of his aerial ability and such good awareness on the ball he will be an automatic first choice at the back.
 On 27 July 2011, he started and played the full 90 minutes in the 1–0 victory over Blackburn Rovers in the 2011 Premier League Asia Trophy held in Hong Kong.
 On 30 July 2011, he started the final with Chelsea and also completed the full 90 minutes in a 2–0 defeat.

 On 12 February 2012, Dunne fractured his right clavicle in a collision with Joe Hart during a Premier League match against his former club Manchester City.
 He had surgery in Birmingham the following day.
 Dunne travelled to the NFL team the Cleveland Browns in order to attain specialised medical care for his injury, who at the time were owned by then-chairman of Aston Villa, Randy Lerner.